Israeli–Palestinian conflict: Israeli security concerns

+In 2004 the International Court of Justice ruled that the construction of the barrier violated the Palestinian right to self-determination, contravened the Fourth Geneva Convention, and could not be justified as a measure of Israeli self-defense.
+The ICJ further expressed that the construction of the wall by Israel could become a permanent fixture, altering the status quo.
+Israel's High Court, however, disagreed with the ICJ's conclusions, stating that they lacked a factual basis.
+Several human rights organizations, including B'Tselem, Human Rights Watch, and Amnesty International, echoed the ICJ's concerns.
+The groups suggested that the wall's route was designed to perpetuate the existence of settlements and facilitate their future annexation into Israel, and that the wall was a means for Israel to consolidate control over land used for illegal settlements.
+The sophisticated structure of the wall also indicated its likely permanence.

 Since 2001, the threat of Qassam rockets fired from Palestinian territories into Israel continues to be of great concern for Israeli defense officials.
 In 2006—the year following Israel's disengagement from the Gaza Strip—the Israeli government claimed to have recorded 1,726 such launches, more than four times the total rockets fired in 2005.
 As of January 2009, over 8,600 rockets have been launched, causing widespread psychological trauma and disruption of daily life.
-Over 500 rockets and mortars hit Israel in January–September 2010 and over 1,947 rockets hit Israel in January–November 2012.

-According to a study conducted by University of Haifa, one in five Israelis have lost a relative or friend in a Palestinian terrorist attack.
+As a result of these attacks, Israelis living in southern Israel have had to spend long periods in bomb shelters.
+The relatively small payload carried on these rockets, Israel's advanced early warning system, American-supplied anti-missile capabilities, and network of shelters made the rockets rarely lethal.
+In 2014, out of 4,000 rockets fired from the Gaza Strip, only six Israeli civilians were killed.
+For comparison, the payload carried on these rockets is smaller than Israeli tank shells, of which 49,000 were fired in Gaza in 2014.

 There is significant debate within Israel about how to deal with the country's security concerns.
 Options have included military action (including targeted killings and house demolitions of terrorist operatives), diplomacy, unilateral gestures toward peace, and increased security measures such as checkpoints, roadblocks and security barriers.
 The legality and the wisdom of all of the above tactics have been called into question by various commentators.